wbing3/checkout/README.txt

 # Tools: Eclipse, Maven, Java 1.8, Windows 7 64 Bit
 #
 # Purpose: Read various shopping cart items and apply sales tax, if
-#          applicatble and import tax, if applicable, and and rouds
+#          applicatble and import tax, if applicable, and rounds
 #          the final tax up to the nearest 0.05.
 #
 # Github Repository: wbing3\checkout